10 Signs You Are an Omega Male

-If you haven’t been living under a rock, you’ve heard the terms alpha male or beta, or omega male being thrown around.
-You might have even taken many personality quizzes or read up to figure out which box you fit in.
+If you have been active on social media and socialize often, you might have heard terms like alpha, beta, or omega male being thrown around.
+You may have even taken many personality quizzes or read up to figure out which box you fit in.

-If you haven’t done any of that, this article can help you understand yourself and check to see whether you’re an omega male.
+If you haven’t done any of that, you can understand yourself and check to see whether you’re an omega male or not by checking its signs and what you can do if you’re an omega male.

 What is an omega male?